English & Creative Writing at Brunel, ranked 8th in UK – Guardian University Guide 2018

 » More about Employability

-- GCE A-level BBB, including Grade B in English Literature, English Language and Literature or Literature in English.
+- GCE A-level BBB, including Grade B in English Literature or English Language plus Literature or Literature in English.

 - BTEC Level 3 Extended Diploma DDD in Creative Media Production, plus Grade B in A-level English (Applicants without A-level English will be required to submit a written sample of work on request).